Catholic Chaplain Corps

 The CCC is mindful of all eleven regions in the Archdiocese and moving including regions beyond the “north metropolitan” area is an important CCC goal.
 While there is no current time schedule, the advancement of the CCC’s strategic vision throughout the Archdiocese, in close collaboration with the chancery leadership, has sacred importance to everyone.

 For more information regarding all courses, contact Denice Foose firstname.lastname@example.org or call 713-747-8445.

 CCC training courses are not designed to be consecutive.
 Meeting with faculty and/or Lay Coordinator is required to determine which would be best for entry.
 Courses are determined by the interest, level of skill and experience an individual may have.
 You might begin with the Certificate or EMT Module.

 Pastoral Visitors provide emotional and spiritual support for people in their pain, loss and anxiety, as well as their triumphs and joys.
 They are not a counselor or teacher but an accompanier.
 Essential qualities for these volunteers are a genuine caring spirit for the other person, trustworthiness and an interest to learn.

-This introductory course helps you develop the skills to step respectfully and compassionately into another’s life or illness story.
+A CCC course helps you develop the skills to step respectfully and compassionately into another’s life or illness story.
 You will become more skilled in empathic listening and increase your knowledge about pastoral care.
 Skills benefit those who serve in pastoral care or outreach ministry: those who bring Holy Communion to the sick and elderly; volunteers in hospitals, nursing homes or outreach centers; those who visit the homebound or imprisoned; and more.
 With enhanced skills, your enjoyment of ministry will increase as your care becomes more effective.